jamesshore/ergotest/docs/automation_api.md

 ## Start Here

-> **The Golden Rule:** Instantiate Ergotest classes by calling the `TheClass.create()` factory method, *not* the `new TheClass()` constructor!
+> **The Golden Rule:** Instantiate Ergotest classes by calling `TheClass.create()`, *not* `new TheClass()`!
 Constructors are reserved for internal use only in this codebase.

 There are six classes in Ergotest.
 The first three are all you really need to know about, and the bolded methods in the table of contents above are the only ones you’re likely to use.

 * ***TestRunner*** is how you run your tests.
 * ***TestSuiteResult*** has the results of your test run, and includes a convenient method for rendering the results.
 * ***TestCaseResult*** has the details of a single test, and it also has convenient rendering methods.
 * *TestRenderer* is how you create customized renderings, if you want to.
+See the [Reporting API](reporting_api.md) for details.
-* *TestResult* has factory methods for creating test results, and is the parent to `TestSuiteResult` and `TestCaseResult`.
+* *TestResult* is the parent to `TestSuiteResult` and `TestCaseResult`, and  has factory methods for creating test results.
+You're not likely to need them.
+It's included only for completeness.
 * *TestSuite* is mainly for internal use, and is included only for completeness.
 To create test suites, use [the test API](test_api.md).

 The best way to run your tests is to use [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
-It takes a list of test module paths which it runs in an isolated child process.
+It takes a list of test module paths which it runs in a child process.

 The `runInChildProcessAsync()` method returns the results of the test run as a `TestSuiteResult` instance.
 You can render those results to a string by calling [TestSuiteResult.render()](#testsuiteresultrender).
 To learn the overall results of the test run, call [testSuiteResult.count()](#testsuiteresultcount)

 If you want more fine-grained control, you can use the methods and properties on `TestSuiteResult` and `TestCaseResult`.
-Create a `TestRenderer` instance for more rendering options.
+See the [Reporting API](reporting_api.md) for more rendering options.

 To see the results of the tests as they’re running, pass `onTestCaseResult` to [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).
 It will be called with a `TestCaseResult`, which you can then render with the [testCaseResult.renderAsCharacter()](#testcaseresultrenderascharacter), [testCaseResult.renderAsSingleLine()](#testcaseresultrenderassingleline), or [testCaseResult.renderAsMultipleLines()](#testcaseresultrenderasmultiplelines) methods.